rm511130/PCF4CAS/README.md

 ### LAB-7: Namespaces and Role Binding for Developer Access

 In this lab we will cover the creation of namespaces, user roles and how to perform role binding.
-As a developer, uou will get to perform some hands-on work, but first we have a few steps for the Operators and Administrators of the PKS platform.
+As a developer, you will get to perform some hands-on work, but first we have a few steps for the Operators and Administrators of the PKS platform.

 ![](./images/create_namespace_role_rolebinding.png)